St Mary & St Peter's, Tidenham

 Sunday Services: 9.00am

 Tidenham village is one of the smaller villages in the Parish just off the A48.
 This is where the historic Parish church of St Mary and St Peter is sited, overlooking the River Severn.
-Parking is limited, and access is up some steep steps.
+There is a dedicated car park and access is up some steep steps.
 An alternative level entrance to the graveyard is further up Tidenham Lane.
 The key to the church can be collected from a church warden, see contacts.

 The Parish church of Tidenham is dedicated to St Mary and St Peter and comprises nave, chancel, north aisle, south porch and west tower.
 Of the church that stood on the site in the 11th Century only the font survives.
 This lead font is one of six Gloucestershire fonts from the same blocks, another of them being made for the neighbouring church of Lancaut which now stands in Gloucester Cathedral.